rogerpadilla/nukak/README.md

 # `{*}` onql

-onql is a plug & play ORM library, with an expressible (and type-safe) JSON syntax allowing to query/update different databases in a minimalistic way.
+onql is a plug & play ORM library, with a declarative (and type-safe) JSON syntax allowing to query/update different databases.
+Basically, you declares (using JSON) what you want from the database, and then onql transform it into efficient SQL or Mongo queries.

-onql's dream is to achieve what [GraphQL](https://graphql.org/learn) achieved but in a much simpler way (no need for [additional servers](https://graphql.org/learn/execution) nor [a new language](https://graphql.org/learn/queries)); onql's JSON syntax allows to retrieve what is necessary from the data-sources; it can be used with (and without) any backend/frontend framework (like express, restify, react, angular...). onql's syntax is inspired by MongoDb, JPA, and GraphQL.
+onql's dream is to achieve what [GraphQL](https://graphql.org/learn) achieves but in a simple way (no need for [additional servers](https://graphql.org/learn/execution) nor [a new language](https://graphql.org/learn/queries)); onql's syntax allows to retrieve what is necessary; it can be used with (and without) any backend/frontend framework. onql's syntax is inspired by MongoDb, JPA, and GraphQL.

 ## Table of Contents